TownyAdvanced/FlagWar/docs/issue84.md

 ### Summary

-If an attacking player is attempting to flag a plot, and a ceiling exists above the flag location, the flag will not be placable.
+If an attacking player is attempting to flag a plot, and a ceiling exists above the flag location, the flag will not be placeable.
 Some defending players will take advantage of this fact by placing a plot-wide ceiling at a world's maximum build height.